-In this paper, we aim to overcome these limitations by achieving three main goals: (i) To create hardware efficient yet hardware-agnostic architecture, having the arithmetic intensity ratio as high as possible and compatible with wide range of devices. (ii) To create an algorithm which would efficiently process long sequences, preferably with O(N)time and space complexity. (iii) To make the resulting architecture as simple as possible, and to closely resemble original Transformer architecture as well, so it can serve as a drop-in replacement for the latter and be easily adopted by both research and practitioners communities.
+Thus, we aim to achieve three main goals: (i) To create hardware efficient yet hardware-agnostic architecture, having the arithmetic intensity ratio as high as possible and compatible with wide range of devices. (ii) To create an algorithm which would efficiently process long sequences, preferably with O(N) time and space complexity. (iii) To make the resulting architecture as simple as possible, and to closely resemble original Transformer architecture as well, so it can serve as a drop-in replacement for the latter and be easily adopted by both research and practitioners communities.